Search

 What is the PUREX Process?

-PUREX is an acronym for Plutonium and Uranium Reduction EXtraction, a well-established chemical process for reprocessing of spent nuclear fuel:
+PUREX is an acronym for Plutonium and Uranium Reduction EXtraction, a well-established chemical process for reprocessing of spent nuclear fuel.

-As of 2022, the UK no longer reprocesses any spent nuclear fuel.
 France, Russia and Japan are world-leaders in commercial reprocessing capacity.
 In total, of more than 400,000 tonnes of spent fuel generated worldwide, approximately 30% has been reprocessed.

 What happens in the UK?